 In music, chords are the basic building blocks of almost every song.
-They are so ubiquitous that most musical analysis is just labelling and listing the chords of a piece and figuring out how they work together.
+They are so ubiquitous that most musical analysis is just labeling and listing the chords of a piece and figuring out how they work together.
 There are also many different types of chords, like major and minor, diminished and augmented, etc.

 This post will go through everything there is to know about Extended Chords.
-To do this we need to first recap what a chord is.
+To do this, we need first to recap what a chord is.

 What is a Chord?

 In music, notes can be played one right after another, which is what we think of as melody.